Alcoholism has been known by a variety of terms, including alcohol abuse and alcohol dependence. Today, it’s referred to as alcohol use disorder.

 - have experienced blackouts as a result of your drinking

-- have tried to cut back on your drinking but could not
+- have tried to cut back on your drinking but couldn’t

-Typically, the diagnosis of alcoholism does not require any other type of diagnostic tests.
-However, your doctor may order blood work to check your liver function if you have signs or symptoms of liver disease.
-Alcohol abuse can cause serious and lasting damage to your liver as it attempts to filter the alcohol from your bloodstream.
+Typically, a diagnosis of alcohol use disorder doesn’t require any other type of diagnostic test.
+There’s a chance your doctor may order blood work to check your liver function if you show signs or symptoms of liver disease.

 - detoxification or withdrawal to rid your body of alcohol